 Breakdown: This is what we receive on a daily basis.
 It is a list sent out to all agents all over the UK and contains descriptions of all acting jobs available in various fields, commercials, films, tv drama’s, etc. We carefully read the breakdown and see if any of our children/young actors match the brief (breakdown).
 If so then we make suggestions (see below).
 So you see, it is in our interest to suggest the appropriate children/young actors.
 If we just suggested ‘favourites’ we would narrow our chances of getting work.
 We MATCH what they want.
 Nothing else.

 Suggestions/submissions: This is a term coined by casting directors and the like when asking for us (agencies) to submit children/young actors for a job.
 What it means is we read the ‘breakdown’ and then ‘suggest’ or ‘sub’ children/young actors who fit with the description of the character that the casting director is asking for.

-Audition fees: Are generally UNPAID.
-Often auditions are in London, and on top of this, not usually paid, so if this bothers you, let us know and we will not submit your child for London auditions.
+Audition fees: Auditions are generally UNPAID.
+Also, they’re often in London, and travel is very unlikely to be covered either.
+If this poses a problem for you, let us know and we will not submit your child for London auditions.